 Even though there is an abundance of five star hotels and fancy restaurants, Canada is without a shadow of a doubt the definition of the phrase “road trip country”.

-Parks Canada, the government agency, that looks after its natural beauty, knows this as well.
-There is a series of excellent campgrounds perfect for motorhome travellers and campers alike operated by the agency.
+There is a series of excellent campgrounds perfect for motorhome travellers and campers alike operated by the Parks Canada government agency.
 The nightly fees are more than reasonable and certainly won't leave a huge whole in your wallet.
 This two week itinerary, starting and finishing in the closest international airport, Calgary, utilizes these campgrounds as they are, in my eyes, what the Canadian Rockies are all about.
 Escaping into nature.

 My Suggested Calgary to Calgary Two Week Travel Itinerary in the Canadian Rockies.